 - bowing when entering or exiting the courtroom;

-- standing silently whenever they enter or exit the courtroom;
+- standing silently whenever the judge or magistrate enters or exits the courtroom;

-- standing any time the judicial officer speaks to them;
+- standing any time the judicial officer speaks to you;

 - listening to and following any instructions given by the judge or magistrate.